mucommander/mucommander/package/readme.txt

 - Windows Vista/7: "java.net.SocketException: Permission denied: recv failed" error can appear when trying to access FTP sites.
 This seems to be a Windows firewall problem, with a possible workaround: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=7077696
-- Unpacking files from 7z archive files can be slow.
 - Need to enable NTLM authentication manually in order to authenticate to Samba >= 4.5.
 This is done by adding 'ntlm auth = yes' to smb.conf.
 - Version 5.0 of RAR is not supported.
 Such archives would appear empty.
 - macOS: issues with browsing Documents/Desktop/Downloads may be solved by resetting Security and Privacy settings.